-[11-13].
+Diffusion bonding is a solid bonding process that applies pressure to two or more solid phase materials at high-temperature to cause microscopic plastic deformation at the bonding interface, and maintains a period of time to form a solid metallurgical bond through atomic diffusion [10].
+The key elements influencing diffusion bonding include temperature, pressure, and time.
+So far, some research has been conducted on the diffusion bonding of RAFM steel [11-13].
 However, most of these studies have primarily focused on the variables of bonding temperature and bonding time, with limited attention given to the bonding pressure.
 This article intends to explore the role of bonding pressure in the diffusion bonding of RAFM steel.
 Additionally, considering the practical engineering applications, the joint with the best bonding quality in this study was subjected to post bonding heat treatment (PBHT), and its mechanical properties were assessed.

-2. Materials and experiment methods 2.1.
-Diffusion bonding experiment
+2. Materials and experiment methods

+2.1 Diffusion bonding experiment

-The RAFM steel was cast in a vacuum induction furnace into an ingot weight 25 kg and then forged into cylinder bars with a size of 350 mm in height and 120 mm in diameter.
+The RAFM steel was cast in a vacuum induction furnace into an ingot weight 25 kg, then forged into cylinder bars with a size of 350 mm in height and 120 mm in diameter.
 The chemical composition of the experimental steel can be found in Table 1.
 The initial RAFM steel base sample was normalized at 1050 °C for 30 minutes and tempered at 750 °C for 90 minutes.
-Its microstructure reveals tempered martensite with a small amount of δ -ferrite, as depicted in Fig. 1.
+Its microstructure reveals tempered martensite with a small amount of $\delta$ -ferrite, as depicted in Fig. 1.
 The substrate used for processing the diffusion bonded sample was cut out from the steel sample and uniformly polished, resulting in a disc with 60 mm diameter and 10 mm height.
 Then, cylindrical sample blocks with a diameter and height of 10 mm were cut from the disc.
 The blocks were paired up to conduct diffusion bonding test using the Gleeble-3500 thermal simulator.
-Prior to diffusion bonding, the sample blocks were ultrasonically cleaned in acetone and alcohol and then dried.
-The sample blocks to be bonded were heated to $1050 \,^{\circ}$ C at a heating rate of $100 \,^{\circ}$ C/min, and maintained under various pressure namely 10, 15, and 20 MPa for 60 minutes.
-After that, the pressure was relieved and then the bonded specimen was cooled to room temperature.
-The vacuum level during diffusion bonding was maintained at 1×10^4 Pa.
+Prior to diffusion bonding, the sample blocks were ultrasonically cleaned in acetone and alcohol, and then dried.
+The sample blocks to be bonded were heated to 1050 °C at a heating rate of 100 °C/min, and maintained under various pressure namely 10, 15, and 20 MPa for 60 minutes.
+After that the pressure was relieved, then the bonded specimen was cooled to room temperature.
+The vacuum level during diffusion bonding was maintained at $1 \times 10^{-4}$ Pa.